MaxMelching/gwbar/README.md

 ### Arguments

-In place of a separate documentation pdf, the few existing options for the package will be discussed here:
+In place of a separate documentation pdf, the few existing options for the package will be discussed here (apologies for my laziness):

 - `templatefile`: the file used for plotting.
 Must adhere the TikZ requirements on the `plot file` function: two colums of equal length, with the first one representing x-data and second one representing y-data.
 As mentioned in the text, for proper displaying there are constraints on the values in this file.

+  A value of `"none"` is used to encode that a flat line shall be drawn.

+- `backgroundsignal`: a file that is plotted in the background of the `templatefile` and can thus represent underlying data (and, if the progressbar is activated, be "recovered" by it as part of the progressbar).

+- `progressbar`: whether the package is used as a progressbar.
+Only has an effect in beamer files (it is forced to be disabled in other files), where it can be set to `true` (the default) or `false`.

 - `leftpadding`: starting point of signal on the frame, i.e. spacing between left end of the frame and beginning of the signal (which coincides with the point where the progressbar starts).
-Default is `0.6\textwidth`.
+Default is `0.6\textwidth` in beamer files and `0.45\textwidth` otherwise.

 - `rightpadding`: end point of signal on the frame, i.e. spacing between right end of the frame and end of the signal.
-Default is `0.1\paperwidth`.
+Default is `0.1\paperwidth` in beamer files and `0.05\textwidth` otherwise.

+- `signalheight`: height of the plotted signal(measured from zero, i.e. the total signal height is twice of this).
+Defaults to `\headheight` in non-beamer files.

-- `signalheight`: height of the plotted signal.
-By default, the signal will be plotted so that it touches the upper end of the frame (the corresponding option value is `"frametitleheight"`).
+  In beamer files, on the other hand, the signal will be plotted so that it touches the upper end of the frame (the corresponding option value is `"frametitleheight"`).
 To have the signal touch the lower end of the framesubtitle (which will usually be crossed for the default setting), `"framesubtitleheight"` can be given.
 It is also possible to pass any other length for a fixed, custom height.
 Note that the two strings mentioned here should be the most robust options, as they calculate the length on each frame